jaimesHub/py-notes/django/myapp/myapp/README.md

 5. Explore the free admin functionality
 - Note: If the value of “Date published” doesn’t match the time when you created the question in Tutorial 1, it probably means you forgot to set the correct value for the TIME_ZONE setting.
 Change it, reload the page and check that the correct value appears.

+## Recap
+- the models API
+- having familiarized with the admin site

 # Part 3
 ## Overview
 - Web pages and other content are delivered by views